 I started out writing 500-700 word articles for $1.50, and wow, I wrote at least a hundred of those things!
 I also met many scammers who stole my work.
-Nonetheless, and two-years later, I have established myself as a writer who can provide various Services.
+Nonetheless, and six-years later, I have established myself as a writer who can provide various services.
 In January of 2020, I released my first print publication, a collection of poetry and abstract stories titled PorchSide Poems.

 I only wish to continue to grow as a writer; covering various topics and expanding my abilities within the magical music of literature.

 My dream is to travel the world and document hidden happenings in various social, political, and natural settings.

 I love nature, and I love to write about travel.